bcgov/gis-pantry/docs/Using-GitHub.md

-# Using Git Hub to Contribute to GIS Pantry
+# Using Git Hub to Contribute to GIS Pantry (My Change)

 [Home](./getting-started-with-QGIS/README.md)